Grandma's Moist and Delicious No-Bake Fruitcake Recipe

 - Fill the loaf pans with the fruitcake batter.
 Press down firmly and gently until you have a desirable loaf for everyone on your holiday gift list.

 - Cover the loaves with plastic wrap or aluminum foil.
-Refrigerate until cold and firm.
+Refrigerate it until cold and firm.

 - Cut to serve when you are ready!